numediart/ofxMotionMachine/libs/compiled/project/linux/README.md

 On Linux, Motion Machine (MoMa) is composed of two parts, as opposed to what is done in OSX and Windows where xcode/VS configs take care of everything as one big project.
 The two parts are:

-1. libmoma, a shared library based on the files in ./libs/MoMa/{core,features,parsers}.
+1. libmoma, a shared library based on the files in `./libs/MoMa/{core,features,parsers}`.
 You can use it to load, access and process mocap data in your applications independently of openFrameworks.
 2. ofxMoMa, an openFrameworks (oFx) "adapter" to make it easy to use MoMa into oFx.

-Additionaly, examples of oFx applications are available into ./apps/ and they can be used as starting points to your own applications.
+Additionaly, examples of oFx applications are available into `./apps/` and they can be used as starting points to your own applications.

-In the following, we assume that you downloaded openFrameworks and unzipped it into a folder $(OF_ROOT) (/opt/openframeworks is the default set into the example of MoMa, adapt accordingly) and that MoMa is installed into a folder $(MOMA_ROOT)
+In the following, we assume that you downloaded openFrameworks and unzipped it into a folder `$(OF_ROOT)` (`/opt/openframeworks` is the default set into the example of MoMa, adapt accordingly) and that MoMa is installed into a folder `$(MOMA_ROOT)`

 ##Compilation of libmoma